 The City's community plans contain additional detailed planning guidance and are part of the General Plan.
-Community plans establish specific recommendations and objectives in a given community for future land uses and public improvements.
+Community plans establish specific recommendations and objectives in each community for future land uses and public improvements.
 The community plan provides a long-range physical development guideline for elected officials and citizens engaged in community development.
-Citizen involvement has been a long-standing concept in the City of San Diego.
-In the 1960s and 1970s, the City Council adopted policies that established and recognized community planning groups as formal mechanisms for community input in the decision-making processes.
-Community planning groups provide citizens with an opportunity for involvement in advising the City Council, the Planning Commission, and other decision makers on development projects, community plan amendments, rezoning projects, and public facilities.
-Planning group recommendations are integral components of the planning process.
+Providing citizens with an opportunity for involvement in advising the City Council, the Planning Commission, and other decision makers on development projects, community plan amendments, rezoning projects, and public facilities is a critical component of achieving the vision of community plans.
+Planning group recommendations are an important component of the planning process, along with strong and equitable community involvement from stakeholders that are representative of the demographics of the community.

-The General and community plans are policy documents, which require regulatory tools and programs to help implement their goals and standards.
-The implementation tools for planning documents include the Municipal Code, the Multiple Species Conservation Program (MSCP), zoning, code enforcement, development impact fees, and others.
-These regulations and programs help guide land use, development, and design.
+The General Plan, community plans, and other adopted plans and policies, such as mobility plans, Parks Master Plan, Climate Action Plan, and Climate Resilient SD are policy documents, which require regulatory tools and programs to help implement their goals and standards.
+The implementation tools for planning documents include the Municipal Code, specific plans, the Multiple Species Conservation Program (MSCP), zoning, code enforcement, development impact fees, and others.
+These regulations and programs help guide land use; development and design; and, similar to community plans, rely on equitable public engagement to inform their successful implementation.

-CIP Conformance to the City's General Plan and Community Plans
+CIP Conformance to the City's General Plan, Community Plans, and Other Adopted Plans and Policies

-The capital improvement project information in the current budget was reviewed by City planners for conformance with the City's General Plan and community plans, as required by Council Policy 00002 and General Plan Policy PF.A.4. a.
-These capital improvement projects were found to be consistent with the General Plan, relevant community plans, and facilities financing plans.
+The capital improvement project information in the current budget was reviewed by City planners for conformance with the City's General Plan, community plans, and other adopted plans and policies, as required by Council Policy 000-02 and General Plan Policy PF.A.4.a.
+These capital improvement projects were found to be consistent with the General Plan, relevant community plans, other adopted plans and policies, and facilities financing plans.